-BSW students are required to complete a 448-hour block field placement during their final semester in the social work program.
-Field placements are offered every fall and spring semester, but are not currently offered during summer semesters.
+Field placements are offered every fall and spring semester, but are not offered during summer semesters.
 In order to enter the field portion of the BSW program, students must have completed all required coursework, including liberal arts courses, core social work courses, and electives.
-Students will be enrolled in a 3-credit field seminar course concurrent with the field placement.
+Students will complete a field seminar course concurrent with the field placement.

-Foundations of the Field Curriculum
+Basis of the Field Curriculum